sealerio/sealer/docs/site/src/docs/reference/cloudrootfs.md

 Sometimes you don't want to care about the CloudRootfs context, but need custom some config.

-You can using `kubernetes:v1.19.8` as BaseImage, and use your own config file to overwrite the default file in CloudRootfs.
+You can use `kubernetes:v1.19.8` as BaseImage, and use your own config file to overwrite the default file in CloudRootfs.

 For example: daemon.json is your docker engine config, using it to overwrite default config: